 The group of nine inhabited Azores islands lies between Europe and North America in the North Atlantic.
 The islands extend between 37 and 40 degrees north latitude.
-Corvo, the westernmost and Santa Maria, the easternmost island are 600 kilometers apart as the crow flies.
+Corvo, the most northwestern and Santa Maria, the easternmost island separate 600 kilometers as the crow flies.
 The flight time from Frankfurt to the Azores is four and a half to five hours.

 Corvo - Vila do Corvo pier